JMiles42/jellyfin-smartplaylist2playlistharder-plugin/README.md

 Currently I am trying to keep backwards compatability in mind.
 For example with the ordering, instead of changing the base OrderBy to an array I added the nested ThenBy field, to allow old ones to work.
 If I do make breaking changes, for my own sake as well, I will try to allow the older version to be compatable as well, but no guarantees.

+## Warning as of the release of 2.* the save format has had changes.
+The format has had some updates, to the best of my knowledge the old formats should still be readable, and saved they will be written in the new format.
+Changes to the format include
+ - Removal of "FileName" element.
+It now users the path relative to the smartplaylist folder, and no longer relies on this field.
+ - GUIDs eg the ID, now saves with dashes
+ - Order, is now an array, rather then an Object with a ThenBy array.
+   - Order objects can be read as a single string of the order property name, this will default to be ascending
+ - Removed the OperandMember enum, replaced with just a string, which gets validated on inital read.

 ## How to Install

 To use this plugin download the DLL and place it in your plugin directory.
-Once launched you should find in your data directory a folder called "smartplaylist".
-Your JSON files describing a playlist go in here.
+Once launched you should find in your data directory a folder called "smartplaylist" (as of 2.* configurable via the plugin config page).
+Your JSON files describing a playlist go in here, or any subfolders.

 ## Configuration